Crash-Catch/CrashCatchLib-Android/README.md

 }
 catch (NullPointerException ex)
 {
-    CritiMon.ReportCrash(ex, CritiMon.CrashSeverity.Medium);
+    CrashCatch.ReportCrash(ex, CrashCatch.CrashSeverity.Medium);
-    //Send a basic key/value pair for extra debug information CritiMon.ReportCrash(ex, CritiMon.CrashSeverity.Medium, "my_key", "my_value");
+    //Send a basic key/value pair for extra debug information CrashCatch.ReportCrash(ex, CrashCatch.CrashSeverity.Medium, "my_key", "my_value");
     //Send a more complex JSON object for extra debug information JSONObject jsonObject = new JsonObject();
     jsonObject.put("Item 1", "Value 1");
     jsonObject.put("Item 2", "Value 2");
-    CritiMon.ReportCrash(ex, CritiMon.CrashSeverity.Medium, jsonObject);
+    CrashCatch.ReportCrash(ex, CrashCatch.CrashSeverity.Medium, jsonObject);
 }
 ```

-The following values are supported to be used for the second parameter to the `CritiMon.CrashSeverity`:
+The following values are supported to be used for the second parameter to the `CrashCatch.CrashSeverity`:
 * Low
 * Medium
-* Major
-* Critical
+* High

 If you send anything other than the above, you will get an error response
-back from CritiMon.
+back from CrashCatch.

-Sign up for a free account by visiting https://critimon.boardiesitsolutions.com
+Sign up for a free account by visiting https://crashcatch.com

-CritiMon - Copyright &copy; 2019 - Boardies IT Solutions
+CrashCatch - Copyright &copy; 2021 - Boardies IT Solutions

 <img src="https://boardiesitsolutions.com/images/logo.png">